strontic/strontic.github.io/xcyclopedia/library/vaultcli.dll-0EFE7D82BC8B6B61E120B2B372764A79.md

 ## Possible Misuse

 *The following table contains possible examples of `vaultcli.dll` being misused.
-While `vaultcli.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `vaultcli.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --